 - To study anatomy by conducting well-designed, well-conducted, and well-reported original research projects to provide high-quality anatomical data.

-- To study anatomy through the use of meta-analysis and systematic reviews in order to provide high-level evidence-based anatomical data.
+- To study anatomy through the use of meta-analysis and systematic reviews in order to synthesize high-level evidence-based anatomical data.

 - To help facilitate the transition of anatomy into an evidence-based medical science.